DigitalCampus/oppia-docs/content/file-page-embed.rst

 ========================================

 .. note::
-    Embedding files in page activities is only supported for users with :ref:`app version 7.4.5<appv110>` or above.
+    Embedding files in page activities is only supported from :ref:`oppia-export-block verion 1.4.4<blockv1.4.4>` and for users with :ref:`app version 7.4.5<appv110>` or above.
 See additional info below for previous app versions.

 In addition to adding file activities, you can also embed files (e.g. pdfs) directly in page activities.

 How to embed a file
 ----------------------

-XXXXXX (TO BE COMPLETED)
+THIS SECTION NEEDS CHECKING

+When you are editting a page in Moodle you can use the "manage files" icon on the page content field menu bar to upload a file to embed in the page.
+You can then insert the file into the relevant point in the page text you can ....
+To insert an image to press on to open the file ....

 Recommendations
 ------------------